trustableai/trustableai.github.io/index.md

 If you have any idea, please contact hi@trustable.ai.

 ### Community
-Community are formed by the people might have roles as below:
+The community are formed by the people might have roles as below:
 1. Consumer :: Companies or people using artificial intelligence.
 2. Manufacture :: Companies or people offer artificial intelligence..
 3. Third-party Aduitor :: An individual or a certification/verification lab do quality assurance or legal compliance.